 When a change occurs in any information listed in this subsection after a license is issued, the license holder shall report the change to the Commissioner within 90 days after the change.

 The Commissioner shall determine whether to issue or deny a wholesale distributor license within 90 days after an applicant files an application for a license with the Commissioner.
+The Commissioner shall have authority to review an application and issue or deny a license, grant reciprocity under G.S.
+106-145.3(b), or accept registration under G.S.
+106-140.1, that is conditioned upon approval of a prescription drug under section 505 of the Federal Food, Drug, and Cosmetic Act (Title 21 U.S.C. § 301 et seq.; 52 Stat.
+1040 et seq.) while the federal approval process is pending.
 In reviewing an application, the Commissioner shall consider the factors listed in this subsection.
 In the case of a partnership or corporation, the Commissioner shall consider the factors as applied to each individual whose name is required to be included in the license application.

 The factors to be considered are:

 (1) Any convictions of the applicant under any federal, state, or local law relating to drug samples, wholesale or retail drug distribution, or distribution of controlled substances.

 (2) Any felony convictions of the applicant under federal, state, or local law.